shaunybee/spring-data-couchbase/README.md

 List<UserInfo> findUsersWithTheirFirstnameLike(String likePattern);
 ```

+N1QL needs at least a generic purpose `N1QL primary index` to work with, and can make use of a more entity
+type-specific `N1QL secondary index`.
+You can create both automatically (provided you are confident this
+is not to much of a cost) by annotating a repository with `@N1qlPrimaryIndexed` and/or `@N1qlSecondaryIndexed`.

 ## Using The Repository

 Extending `CrudRepository` causes CRUD methods being pulled into the interface so that you can easily save and find